SChinchi/ror2-items-sim/README.md

 Simulate item generation for any stage and collect statistics for the spawned interactables, or simulate a run session to see how many and what items are encountered.

-_Targetting game version 1.2.4.4_
+_Targetting game version 1.3.6, but some Seekers of the Storm features have not been implemented fully._

 ## How to use

 Numpy is required to run the code, as is UnityPy if one requires extracting more data from the assets.
+For UnityPy version 1.21.0 is recommended.

 ### Interactable generation simulation